Jays-T/photography_philosophy_v1/README.md

 # Features still to implement

 - [ ] Show notification to user on successful email sent to owner
 - [ ] Wire up the email app to get the UserProfile email address and populate the form with the email automatically
-- [ ] Be able to rate items
+- [ ] Users to be able to rate items
-- [ ] Be able to leave reviews on items purchased
+- [ ] Users to be able to leave reviews on items purchased